jericson/jericson.github.io/resume-tech.md

   two-container Discourse instance with an nginx proxy server.
 I wrote a suite of Ansible scripts to maintain these setup which is currently hosted on a Digital Ocean Droplet.
-* I imported 2.4 million posts from the [Bullshido archive](https://forums.bullshido.net/) from a MySQL database to the active Discourse forum.
+* I imported 2.4 million posts from the [Bullshido Forum archive](https://forums.bullshido.net/) from a MySQL database to the active Discourse forum.
 Along the way, I contributed changes that handled various data problems to the open source import script.
-* Evans Mechanical Services Inc needs a contact form that works well on mobile devices and sends emails to employees when a new contact is submitted.
+* Evans Mechanical Services Inc needed a contact form that works well on mobile devices and sends emails to employees when a new contact is submitted.
 I built [a Discourse plugin](https://github.com/jericson/discourse-contact-plugin) that